 The main protagonist of Prey is Morgan Yu, who you’ll ultimately decide to control as either a man or a woman.
 In the year 2032, you’re chosen to become the newest employee of TranStar.
 This new role places you right aboard Talos-1 during another Typhon outbreak that claims the lives of several workers onboard.
 You can look even further into the important role Morgan Yu plays during this outer space mystery in this video.

 As Yu, you’ll make your way through all the nooks and crannies of Talos-1 as you fend off a wealth of hostile Typhon aliens.
 Yu can defend him/herself with conventional firearms, such as a pistol and shotgun.
 One of the more unique weapons Yu can wield is the GLOO Canon, which helps freeze enemies in place after you shoot enough glue in their direction.
 Yu’s capable of using various NeuroMods that gifts him/her with the abilities needed to beat back the Typhon.
 The gameplay posted above shows how Yu can use the Mimics’ own signature ability to transform into everyday objects.
+And the following video demonstration provides an explanation about all the different weapons, gadgets and gear you can equip during your dangerous mission.

 4. You’ll Come Into Contact With an Extraterrestrial Menace Known as the Typhon